jmanson/hanno-playbooks/remote-work/README.md

-# Remote Work
+# Remote Work (Draft)

-We're starting to document our internal guidelines for doing remote work right.
+We're slowly drafting a guide to building and growing a great remote work culture, based on our experiences at Hanno.